Skip to content

 After Your Installation

-After installation, if you are sensitive to dust and odors, good ventilation should be established for 48 to 72 hours after installation to make sure that dust from the installation settles.
+After installation, if you are sensitive to dust and odors, good ventilation should be established for 48 to 72 hours to make sure that dust from the installation settles.
 From there, routine care and maintenance are up to you!

 If you have questions about floor maintenance, we would be happy to answer them for you.
 Feel free to contact us.